Skip to content

 During the data collection of the input, memory usage is directly proportional to the total response size of the provided KQL query.
 If the response size is very large, then it is expected to use high memory.

-In each invocation of the input, it will ingest all the events returned by the KQL Query.
+In each invocation of the input, it ingests all the events returned by the KQL Query.
 Configure the input interval field based on how frequently the input should keep getting all its events.

 Configure inputs using Splunk Web